xapicohort/team-captivate-jslibrary/README.md

 Copy this repo (use clone button and downloaad zip for easiest access)

-                -In the folder superWrapperSource copy the following the files controller.js
+                -In the folder superWrapperSource copy the following the files to your clipboard to paste controller.js
                         controlerNoIE.js
                         tincan.js